-GSQ is also the custodian of data from similar small-scale surveys conducted by the exploration industry who are required by law to submit all airborne geophysical data to the Department of Natural Resources, Mines and Energy (DNRME) within one year of acquiring the data.
+GSQ is also the custodian of data from similar small-scale surveys conducted by the exploration industry who are required by law to submit all airborne geophysical data to the Department of Resources within one year of acquiring the data.
 Once the data is made publicly available it can be obtained from the GSQ.

 Information about data submission requirements and confidentiality periods for geophysical surveys can be found in the Mineral Resources Act 1989, the Petroleum and Gas (Production and Safety) Act 2004, the Geothermal Energy Act 2010 and the Greenhouse Gas Storage Act 2009.

 The below image shows coverage of the 400m line spacing or better regional magnetic and radiometric geophysical data throughout Queensland.